EmilioCarreiraOWI/interactive-Development-end-term-1-assessmentss/README.md

 https://github.com/EmilioCarreiraOWI/interactive-Development-end-term-1-assessmentss.git
 ```

-Navigate to the 'client' folder to install all the dependencies
+Navigate to the 'emiliocarreira' folder to install all the dependencies
 ```
 npm i
 ```